BuggedOutBro/appointment-booking/README.md

 ### Notes
 - Replace `{RootPath}` with the actual path to your project root directory.
-- **If cloning the project from GitHub**, please add the connection string in the `appsettings.json` or `secrets.json` file.
-The connection string will be sent via email.
+- I have added the connection string in the appsettings.json file.
+Although using secrets.json would be a better approach, appsettings.json has been used for simplicity in this challenge.

 ### Optional
 - You can also use Visual Studio or Visual Studio Code to build and run the project instead of using the CLI.